Indianapolis Car Accident Lawyer

 Though many Indiana teens are excited to hit the open road and cruise around with friends once they receive their license, the fact is that inexperienced teen drivers may be more susceptible to crashes and accidents.

 Motor vehicle accidents are the leading cause of death for 16–19-year-olds in the U.S. With those frightening statistics in mind, Indiana has instituted the Graduated Driver Licensing Law (GDL).
 Intended to slowly introduce teen drivers to the road, the legislation prohibits those under the age of 16 from driving with any passengers for 180 days after receiving their license.
 The only exceptions are family members or driving instructors.
+The hours, days, and weeks following a car accident can be a difficult and frightening time.
+Not only is there a psychological toll, but bills for medical expenses and repairs can pile up quickly.

 No matter what type of car crash you have been involved in, let our Indianapolis accident law firm protect your rights and best interests.
-Call (317) 245-3709 or fill out our online contact form today to schedule a free consultation.
+Call 317-488-5500 or fill out our online contact form today to schedule a free consultation.

 Though they probably can’t lay out their entire approach in a preliminary meeting, a seasoned attorney should easily explain the steps they take to determine the best defense.

 This strategy preview is a great question for evaluation because it gives a glimpse into what level of critical thinking and ingenuity of the lawyer.
-Attorneys work best when they have access to a large number of resources, as any of these can prove vital to the success of a case.
+Injury attorneys work best when they have access to a large number of resources, as any of these can prove vital to the success of a case.

 Yes, basic information like accident reports, victim testimonials, police records, and insurance claims are obviously a great place to start.
 But beyond that, an auto injury attorney may get a bit more creative and ask for some additional items.